Diplomatic missions

 Republic of Vanuatu

-There are no formal diplomatic relations between Bulgaria and the Republic of Vanuatu.
-This means that Bulgaria does not have its own Embassy in the Vanuatu capital city of Port Vila, and Vanuatu does not have an Embassy accredited to Bulgaria from a third country.
-The Bulgarian Embassy in Canberra, Australia, serves Bulgarian citizens in Vanuatu.
+There are no formal diplomatic relations between the Republic of Bulgaria and the Republic of Vanuatu.
+For this reason, neither Bulgaria has its own Embassy in the capital of Vanuatu — Port Vila, nor Vanuatu has an accredited to Bulgaria Embassy from a third country.
+The Embassy of Bulgaria in Canberra serves Bulgarian citizens in Vanuatu.

-Embassy of the Republic of Bulgaria in Australia
+Embassy of the Republic of Bulgaria in Canberra, Australia

 Embassy of the Republic of Vanuatu in Brussels